dfoderick/bitshovel/README.md

 # Why use BitShovel for your blockchain apps?
-1) Easily read and write messages to bitcoin with ANY language
+1) Easily read and write messages to bitcoin in ANY language
 2) Combines read and write operations into a single simple Api
 3) Builds on top of unwriter libraries
 4) Easy to deploy using Docker (soon)